 I really enjoyed attending WGU.
 The university has really mastered its online education program over the years.
 I have not attended any other online school so I have nothing to compare with.
 I am sure there are other good schools out there.
 My colleague did a lot of research before she told me about WGU.
 She totally convinced me that this is not only the best online university, with the lowest tuition, it is also perfect for us based on where we are in our career.
 I believe WGU is perfect for professionals who work full-time and can’t afford to go to a traditional college in the evenings.
 Perhaps that’s what the founders had in mind.
 However, it is really suitable for anyone who wants to get a college degree…..even high school graduates who want to get their first college degree can benefit from WGU.
 Because it’s an online university, it’s available to anyone who has access to the Internet.
 It’s a reputable university with the names of so many governors behind it.

 Although WGU is an online university, it has designed its programs so the students can’t cheat or copy another student’s work.
-In fact, if a student ever tried to cheat, he/she can easily get caught and get in trouble.
+In fact, if a student ever tried to cheat, he/she can easily get caught and get into trouble.
 That’s one of the many ways for the school to be accredited like any other traditional university and ensure the high quality of its offerings.
 The way the entire online learning system is designed is really fun, interesting, and challenging all at the same time.

 There are a couple of things that I would like to make it very clear to ensure that I am not giving you any false impressions.

-- Online education is not for everyone.
+- Online education is not for everyone

-Not everyone likes to read books on the screen and watch dozens of hours of videos.
+Not everyone likes to read books on screen and watch dozens of hours of videos.
 Some people prefer to learn from a live instructor so they can interact and share ideas with other students in the class.
 While you can chat with other students online, the “Course Mentors” are not allowed to “teach” you.
 I don’t know about the undergraduate programs, I am strictly talking about the master’s program like the one I attended.
 As a student in a graduate program, you are expected to do your own research and “figure” things out.
 The Course Mentors are really good at providing you the resources and guide you in the right direction so I don’t want you to freak out thinking that there is no help.
 There’s lots of help!

-- Getting through your master’s program in Cybersecurity is not easy.
+- Getting through your master’s program in Cybersecurity is not easy

 The program requires reading thousands of pages of books (most of them online), hundreds of hours of videos, tons of labs, writing dozens of papers, and hundreds of hours of online research.
 I have the experience in the field and have been teaching, writing and consulting on security-related topics for over 20 years.
-Therefore, I was able to “challenge” the course and take the assessments with very little studying because I was very familiar with most of the topics.
+Therefore, I was able to “challenge” the courses and take the assessments with very little studying because I was very familiar with most of the topics.
 Because I am an author, writing papers was the easiest part for me.
 For example, the final capstone project was expected to be somewhere between 40-60 pages but my paper was 97 pages long.
 I wasn’t thinking about how many pages I have to write, I was focused on making sure that all the information that is required was covered in detail so I can pass the paper on my first attempt.
 As they say, your mileage may vary.
-There are lots of you who are security professionals with much more experience than me and you should be able to graduate even faster than me.
-However, the majority of students will be told over and over by their Course Mentors that there are no shortcut in the courses.
+There are lots of security professionals with much more experience than me and they should be able to graduate even quicker than me.
+However, the majority of students will be told over and over by their Course Mentors that there are no shortcuts in the courses.
 And as an instructor, I can totally understand why they say that.
-The moral of the story is don’t be afraid, just be real and you will be fine.
+The moral of the story is don’t be afraid, just be realistic and you will be fine.

 Overall, attending WGU was a very pleasant experience for me.
 I was able to fill in the gaps in my knowledge and I expect to fully utilize the education and lessons learned at WGU in my career.
 Hmm?
-I wonder if they will offer a doctorate program in the future.
+I wonder if they will offer a doctorate program in Cybersecurity in the future.